Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 1) Game engineering is not a joke.

-When you see a game, ”realize that there’s a lot of work that went into it,” Jader emphasized.
+Never underestimate game engineering because ”there’s a lot of work that went into it,” Jader emphasized.

 It’s very complex.
 There’s a lot of planning, late-night coding sessions, meetings, discussions, last-minute decisions, and so on.